 Exercise is a good way to maintain your health through recovery, rehabilitation and the rest of your life.
-Exercise can keep you fit and healthy – physically and mentally – to reduce the chance of another stroke and to improve your quality of life.
+Exercise can keep you fit and healthy – physically and mentally – to reduce the chance of another stroke and to improve your quality of life, and can be done from the comfort of your own home during coronavirus self-isolation.
 But stroke is a complex condition, which can impact your ability to exercise safely.
 An individualised exercise plan by a physiotherapist will set you up properly to meet your needs and abilities.

 People living with stroke have different needs.
 Some want to continue with a more traditional rehab program under the supervision of trained physiotherapists, but may have problems with access (insurance coverage, transportation).
 Other’s prefer to participate in programs in their community or at home.
 The good news is that more exercise programs are becoming available to meet the needs of people recovering from a stroke:

 - Community fitness providers are being trained to deliver exercise programs that are suitable for people recovering from a stroke.

 - Programs are being developed and evaluated to enable stroke survivors to exercise independently, at home or in community groups.

 Talk to your healthcare providers - before you leave the hospital - about programs in your community.

 Keys to success with exercise after stroke

 - Talk to your stroke team about whether or not you are ready to exercise before starting any program.